futuregrid/virtual-cluster/README.md

     $ fg-cluster -f futuregrid.cfg -n 2 -c ami-0000001d -m ami-0000001d -s m1.small -a mycluster2

-Note: Cluster name should be different as the names of currently running virtual clusters.
+Note: Cluster name should be the name of cluster which had been saved before.
 Control node image id and compute image id should be ids which are generated by running checkpoint command above.

 List the virtual clusters
 ----------------------------

-TODO: develop a command that lists the virtual clustes and tells me in which state they are
+Run following command will give you a list of virtual clusters and their status

+    $ fg-cluster -f <config-file> list

+For example:

+    $ fg-cluster -f futuregrid.cfg list

 Shutdown a virtual cluster